UbuntuAsahi/ubuntu-asahi/README.md

-# Ubuntu UEFI Apple Silicon Image
+# Ubuntu Apple silicon Image

-This is a repository that contains scripts for compiling an ARM64 UEFI image for Ubuntu.
+This is a repository that contains scripts for compiling Ubuntu images for Apple silicon hardware such as the Apple M1 and M2.

 ## Hosted Installer

-To install the prebuilt disk image run:
+To install the prebuilt image run:

 ```
 curl -sL https://tobhe.de/ubuntu/install > install.sh	# Download